zigouris/Interpreter/README.md

 # Interpreter
-An interpreter written in python that includes my own programming language This project has been going for around 2 days and im very happy with the result until now
+An interpreter written in python that includes my own programming language This project has been going on since 5/12/23 and im very happy with the result until now

 # Usage
 To use this interpreter you need to have python installed on your computer but you dont need any modules